Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 tags: [Online, Card Not Present, Secure Data Capture]
 ---

-# Secure Data Capture - API Only
+# Secure Data Capture - API Only Integration Guide

 Commerce Hub allows E-commerce merchants to manage the design and card entry form of their website or mobile app _(unlike Hosted Payment Page and [iFrame](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions)_.
 The merchant handles encrypting the data from their form and makes a direct API call with the payment information to Commerce Hub's [card capture](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/API/Card-Capture.md) service to store the data.
 The merchant website can then pass the `sessionId` received as part of the security credentials request in a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md), [tokens](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) or [verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) request with the `sourceType` _PaymentSession_.